pyxem/kikuchipy/doc/pattern_processing.rst

 while the rest is rescaled keeping relative intensities between patterns.
 With ``relative=False``, all patterns are equally stretched to [0, 255].

-.. _dynamic-background-correction:
+.. _remove-dynamic-background:

-Dynamic background correction
+Remove the dynamic background
 -----------------------------

 Uneven intensity in a static background subtracted pattern can be corrected by